Errorname/prisma-multi-tenant/docs/Getting_Started.md

 ## 7. Deploy your schema on all tenants at once

-Want making changes to your schema, you want to lift all your tenants at the same time.

-You can do it using the following command:
+If you want to make changes to your schema and lift all your tenants at the same time, you can do it using the following command:

 ```sh
 prisma-multi-tenant lift up